Last Updated on May 23, 2022

 NOTE: “Jasper” was formerly known as “Jarvis” — the company rebranded after we recorded this episode.
 Please mentally substitute any mention of “Jarvis” in the audio or video demos with the updated brand-name“Jasper” — Thanks!

 It produces unique content that hasn't been used before, meaning its not duplicate content from elsewhere on the web.
 AI does use content that it finds elsewhere to inform what it does, but it goes beyond that.

 The GPT-3 Artificial Intelligence Engine

 I think important to realize is that AI algorithms are trained through some initial input.
 Many language platforms are based on what is known as GPT-3.
 GPT-3, you can look it up on Wikipedia, is the artificial intelligence platform that has to do with language processing intelligence.

 But GTP-3 based AI tools aren't all the same.
 We've tested a number of these different platforms, including Copysmith, NeuralText, and more.
-Jarvis is the one that we've landed on is our solution.
+Jasper is the one that we've landed on is our solution.

 What becomes clear to us is that,

 - AI tools have to be designed well to be usable

 - The user has to seed it to train the AI for certain outcomes.